Hexagram 18 · ䷑

 Correcting what the father spoiled carries out the father's true will.

-Setting right what his mother spoiled.
+Setting right what has been spoiled by the mother.
 One must not be too persevering.

 Small Image